-Sarah Goodes is Associate Artistic Director of Melbourne Theatre Company.
-She is a Helpmann Award-winning theatre director recognised for bringing over 14 new Australian works to the mainstage.
+Sarah is Associate Artistic Director at Melbourne Theatre Company.
+She is an award-winning theatre director recognised for bringing over 15 new Australian works to the mainstage.

 She has worked with many of Australia’s leading actors including Helen Morse, Pamela Rabe, Sarah Pierse, Jacqueline MacKenzie, Marta Dusseldorp, Mark Leonard Winter, John Gaden, William Zappa and Catherine McClemments; and Australia’s major theatre companies.
-She was Resident Director at Sydney Theatre Company from 2013 to 2016 and Associate Director at Melbourne Theatre Company from 2017 to 2018.
+She was Resident Director at Sydney Theatre Company from 2013 to 2016.

 In 2018, Sarah won the Helpmann Award for Best Direction of a Play for her work on Lucy Kirkwood’s THE CHILDREN which opened at Melbourne Theatre Company and transferred to Sydney Theatre Company.
 THE CHILDREN won 3 Helpmann Awards – Best Direction of a Play, Best Play and Pamela Rabe won Best Female Actor.
 Sarah Pierse received a Helpmann Award nomination for Best Female Actor for her performance in THE CHILDREN.